 About the Project

-The project will provide a high quality database of information on sources of bowed stringed instrument iconography and associated images.
+The project provides a high quality database of information on sources of bowed string instrument iconography and associated images.
 The database is curated, in a similar manner to museums and galleries.
-Curators are experts in the field of bowed stringed instruments.
-This ensures that the database provides consistent and quality data and information.
+Curators are experts in the field of bowed string instruments, ensuring that the database provides consistent and quality data and information.
 Intended as an academic quality research tool, data sources are referenced as much as possible and hyperlinks provided.

 I : Initial Collection